Jorge Villamizar: Life and career

-As a burgeoning songwriter, Villamizar wrote songs for Alejandra Guzman (Algo Natural) and Marc Anthony (Vivir).
-As an established and sought-after composer, he's collaborated with Julieta Venegas, Descemer Bueno, Isaac Delgado, and Mane De La Parra, and composed emblematic hits such as- Paulina Rubio (Alma En Libertad) and Luis Enrique (Yo No Se Mañana) with which he won the Latin Grammy award for "Best Tropical Song" in 2009.
+Early in his songwriting career, Villamizar wrote songs for artists including Alejandra Guzman ("Algo Natural") and Marc Anthony ("Vivir").
+He later collaborated with musicians such as Julieta Venegas, Descemer Bueno, Isaac Delgado, and Mane de la Parra.
+His compositions also include songs recorded by Paulina Rubio ("Alma en Libertad") and Luis Enrique ("Yo No Se Mañana"), the latter which received the Latin Grammy Award for Best Tropical Song in 2009.

 One year after Bacilo's breakup, Jorge Villamizar emerges as a solo artist, ready to continue the musical legacy he had created.
 Since then, he's release the albums "Jorge Villamizar" (2008), produced by Richard Blair; "Alex Jorge Lena" (2011), a special project in which Villamizar collaborated with colleagues Lena Burke and Alex Ubago; and his most recently released, "El Dia Que Vuelva" (2015), produced by Sergio George.
 The album contains various collaborations with artists such as Oscar de León and is in fact a collection of songs written during the Bacilos era.
 The album delivered the No. 1 hit single "Dificil" and gained Villamizar the chance to win his seventh career Grammy award, which he plans to take home this November in Las Vegas.

 The artist is currently acting as a coach on Ecuador's edition of the highly popular talent competition, "The Voice."
 Jorge is also set to release a new single in November.
 He also continues to compose for known, and sometimes unknown, artists.

-With the same passion as when he landed in London, Jorge Villamizar continues to perform, bringing his happy ad energetic beats to all of Latin America, the US and the Caribbean.
+Since his time in London, Jorge Villamizar has continued to perform across Latin America, the United States, and the Caribbean.